GovTechSG/purple-a11y/README.md

 To do this, open `constants\constants.js` with a text editor.
 Change the value for `maxRequestsPerCrawl` to a smaller number like 10, e.g. `export let maxRequestsPerCrawl = 10;` and save the file.
 Start a new purple-hats scan.

-## How do I change the name and email address used for node index scans?

-You can edit the userData.txt which is located at %AppData%/Purple HATS on Windows and ~/.Library/Application Support/Purple HATS on Mac.

 ## Additional Information on Data

 Purple HATS uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple HATS.
 Users should be aware of the libraries used by examining `package.json`.